 - Health-related discharge planning to help clients transition successfully to community-based care

-People in custody are much more likely to live with a mental illness or addiction than the general population.
-In fact, up to 60 per cent of people in custody have either a mental illness, an addiction, or both.
+People in custody are much more likely to live with a mental illness or substance use than the general population.
+In fact, up to 60 per cent of people in custody have either a mental illness, substance use, or both.

 Given these needs, we’ve increased mental health and substance use supports for clients in our care.
 One key support is wide access to

 opioid agonist treatment, often called OAT, which uses medications such as Suboxone and methadone to help people manage addiction and withdrawal symptoms.

 Approximately 40 per cent of our client population is on opioid agonist treatment, and there is no waiting list.
 If a client is already on opioid agonist treatment when they are admitted to a correctional facility, we ensure they can stay on their medication.
 As part of transition planning, when clients are about to be discharged, we provide a prescription for their opioid agonist therapy, as well as a connection to a community physician, so they can continue their treatment.